 Put simply, an internet cafe (the most common term used, but can also be referred to as a cyber cafe) is a place of business that provides internet access along with food and drink.
 It is not the same thing as a coffee shop with Wi-Fi as it provides computers and secure internet access.

 When opening an internet/cyber cafe, it is important to note that you are essentially opening two different types of businesses: a coffee shop and a computer access location.
 This is why opening an internet cafe is not the same as opening a coffee shop with Wi-Fi.
-An internet cafe is much more involved, provides in house computers (while a coffee shop typically only provides a Wi-Fi hotspot), and often extra tech amenities.
-Thus, it is important to have a thorough understanding of the internet cafe business before diving in headfirst.

-Where in the World are Internet Cafes Located?
+Where in the World Are Internet Cafes Located?

 The short answer is: everywhere!
 The long answer is a bit more involved.

 Internet cafes have long been a staple in countries where at-home internet access is impossibly expensive for the average person.
 This includes places like Africa, Central Asia, Latin America, and some parts of Southeast Asia.
-In these locales, an internet cafe is a lifeline to the rest of the world for residents who otherwise wouldn’t have the communication connection even with the continuous spreading of Wi-Fi.
-Travelers in these places also benefit from a place with nourishment and computer internet access, which can be hard to come by when backpacking through Southeast Asian jungles or “overlanding” in West Africa.

 However, internet cafes are also quite popular in the West and more developed countries in East Asia.
 Their purposes are a bit different than internet cafes that act as a communication connection to the rest of the world for places mentioned above.
-In East Asia, internet cafes are primarily gaming hotspots that have far more in house computers for customers to play online with other customers and online gamers alike.

 In the West, internet cafes are used for socializing like in East Asia; for gamers to get together, have a coffee, and play online, like a different version of a pool hall and bar.
-Additionally, internet cafes often provide services (which I’ll talk about later on) which draw patrons to their cafe specifically for tech support.
-Internet cafes are less communication lifelines in the West as most have at-home internet, and thus must serve specific purposes.
+Additionally, internet cafes often provide services (which I’ll talk about later on) that draw patrons to their cafes specifically for tech support.

 Who Uses Internet Cafes?